pedrolcorreia/Production-system-simulation-anylogic/README.md

 A **team university project** modeling a brewery production system from fermentation through packaging using AnyLogic and a structured simulation methodology.

-> **Important:** the original `.alp` AnyLogic model was not included in the files currently available to me, so this repository is prepared as a case-study shell.
-Add the `.alp` file before making this a pinned technical repository if you still have it.

 ## Problem

 The simulated production line faced rising demand.
 The objective was to identify bottlenecks, test operational changes, and improve performance before committing to additional capacity.